ironsmile/euterpe/README.md

 ```
 POST /register/token/
-{
-  "token": "token-acquired-by-token-request"
-}
 ```

 This endpoint registers the newly generated tokens with HTTPMS.
 Only registered tokens will work.
+Requests at this endpoint must authenticate themselves using a previously generated token.

 Media Keys Control For OSX
 ======